jamiebeach/Learning-2024/Certification - Azure AI Engineer Associate/notes.md

     - **Multiple label classification**
 - False positive - model predicts x, but the file isn't labeled x.
 - False negative - model doesn't predict label x, but the file in fact is labeled x.
 - **Recall** - Of all the actual labels, how many were identified; the ratio of true positives to all that was labeled.
+Measures the model's ability to predict actual positive classes.
+It's the ratio between the predicted true positives and what was actually tagged.
+The recall metric reveals how many of the predicted classes are correct.
+Recall = #True_Positive / (#True_Positive + #False_Negatives)
 - **Precision** - How many of the predicted labels are correct; the ratio of true positives to all identified positives.
+Measures how precise/accurate your model is.
+It's the ratio between the correctly identified positives (true positives) and all identified positives.
+The precision metric reveals how many of the predicted classes are correctly labeled.
+Precision = #True_Positive / (#True_Positive + #False_Positive)
 - **F1 Score** - A function of recall and precision, intended to provide a single score to maximize for a balance of each component
 - [Azure AI Evaluation Metrics](https://learn.microsoft.com/en-us/azure/ai-services/language-service/custom-text-classification/concepts/evaluation-metrics?azure-portal=true)
 - Custom Classification Workflow :
 - ![custom classification flow](https://learn.microsoft.com/en-us/training/wwl-data-ai/custom-text-classification/media/classify-development-lifecycle-small.png)